 Hon.
-Thos.
-Reibey, M.H.A., Premier and Colonial Secretary.
+THOS.
+REIBEY, M.H.A., Premier and Colonial Secretary.

-I have the honor to acknowledge the receipt of your letter of yesterday's date, and in reply desire to express my satisfaction at your prompt concurrence in the proposed joint appointment of Mr. W. Clark as sole Referee in all matters in dispute between the Government and the Main Line Railway Company which may be submitted to him for decision upon the failure of a satisfactory solution by yourself, on behalf of the Company, and the Government Engineer.
+SIR, I HAVE the honor to acknowledge the receipt of your letter of yesterday's date, and in reply desire to express my satisfaction at your prompt concurrence in the proposed joint appointment of Mr. W. Clark as sole Referee in all matters in dispute between the Government and the Main Line Railway Company which may be submitted to him for decision upon the failure of a satisfactory solution by yourself, on behalf of the Company, and the Government Engineer.
+You remark that my letter of the 6th instant does not allude to the other condition contained in your letter of the 6th September, namely, the payment of the guaranteed interest.